anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 The three part conformance process includes NFVI Manifest conformance, Empirical Baseline measurements against targeted VNF families, and Candidate VNF validation.
 More specifically,
 * NFVI conformance: NFVI is the SUT, ensuring NFVI is compliant with specs of RM and RA accomplished with Manifest test
 * Empirical Validation with Reference VNF (Validation): NFVI is the SUT, ensuring NFVI runs with Golden VNFs and is instrumented to objectively validate resources through consumption and measurement
-* Candidate VNF Conformance (Validation & Performance): VNF is the SUT, ensuring VNFs operate with RM and RA leveraging VVP/CVP/VFNSDK Test Suites
+* Candidate VNF Conformance (Validation & Performance): VNF is the SUT, ensuring VNFs operate with RM and RA leveraging VVP/CVP/VFN SDK Test Suites
 * Security: Ensures NFVI+VNF is free from known security vulnerabilities, utilizing industry standard cyber security frameworks (Refer to CNTT Chapter 7 Security for additional test/verification details)
 Validations are performed against an Infrastructure Profile Catalog, VNF performance profile, and targeted VNF class or family for baseline measurements.